Yesterday's floor crossing will have little impact but gives Conservatives some drama lessons

-One way or another, as of yesterday 143 politicians have crossed the floor of the House of Commons or a Canadian legislature since Confederation.
+One way or another, as of yesterday at least 143 politicians have crossed the floor of the House of Commons or a Canadian legislature since Confederation.

 If you can't name any or many of them offhand, there's a good reason.
 A successful floor crossing usually generates a bit of excitement for a day or two but doesn't have much impact in the long run.